Mental health support groups

 Image Credit: Youth.SG

-Youth volunteers are trained in advocacy and equipped with basic mental health literacy and peer helping skills to better support fellow peers who might be in distress or suffering from mental health issues in school or at the workplace.
+Youth volunteers are trained in advocacy and equipped with basic mental health literacy and peer helping skills to better support fellow peers facing distress or mental health issues in school or at the workplace.

 Find out more about Campus PSY.

-6. Club HEAL – mental wellness centre & caregivers’ support group
+7. Club HEAL – Muslim-centric mental wellness centre

 Find out more about Club HEAL.

-Since we’re spending a ton of time online, there’s a likelihood that our online time isn’t all sunshine and rainbows – cyberbullying is becoming a serious threat for many young people.
-With Help123, youths can reach out to trained counsellors through multiple platforms: web-chat, phone, and email.
+Since we’re constantly on our phones, there’s a likelihood that our online time isn’t all sunshine and rainbows – cyberbullying is becoming a serious threat for many young people.
+With Help123, youths can reach out to trained counsellors through multiple platforms: web chat, phone, and email.

 Find out more about Help123.